 In our program, we help patients learn to live again.
 After addiction, some individuals need to relearn the skills for a normal, drug-free life.
 We can help with grocery shopping, cooking healthy dinners, and nutrition education.

 We also understand the important role relationships play in recovery.
-In our community housing program in GA, you’ll meet others with the same goals.
+In our community housing program, you’ll meet others with the same goals.
 The other residents could become your support network for life.
 While living in community housing, you’ll find a therapeutic community of peers with the same goal: sobriety.
 You’ll also find accountability in this community.

 Some of the amenities in Georgia Addiction Treatment Center’s community housing program include the following: